 DR. IUR., LL.M.
 (BERKELEY) / SENIOR ADVISOR

-EXPERTISE Thomas Steiner has many years of experience as a lawyer for data, technology and antitrust law.
-He advises companies on the implementation of data protection and antitrust compliance, represents them before administrative authorities and supports them in the development and marketing of innovative data-driven products and services.
+EXPERTISE Thomas Steiner has many years of experience as a lawyer for data and technology law.
+He advises companies on the implementation of data protection compliance, represents them before administrative authorities and supports them in the development and marketing of innovative data-driven products and services.
 For our clients, he creates solutions tailored to the relevant technology and business model, which are legally robust and operationally efficient to implement.

 MAIN FIELDS His main fields of practice are cloud computing, data protection/data law, antitrust and competition law, IT and business consulting and outside inside counsel.
 Thomas regularly gives presentations and publishes in his areas of expertise.

 BACKGROUND Thomas Steiner studied law at the University of Lucerne (MLaw, 2007; Dr. iur., 2010) and at the University of California, Berkeley School of Law (LL.M. in Law & Technology, 2014).
-He has been admitted to practise law in Switzerland since 2011 and teaches antitrust law and data protection law at the University of St.Gallen.
+He has been admitted to practise law in Switzerland since 2011.

 LANGUAGES Thomas speaks German (native language) as well as fluent English and French at a professional level.